Meet the Board of Advisers

 Professor Turpie holds a medical degree from the University of Glasgow, Scotland.
 After completing residencies at the Royal Infirmary and Stobhill General Hospital, Glasgow, where he was also a clinical research fellow, he served as a clinic lecturer for the University of East Africa Medical School in Nairobi, Kenya.
 After returning to the University of Glasgow for additional training in haemostasis and thrombosis, he was appointed an MRC fellow at McMaster University, Hamilton, Canada, where he was also appointed to the full-time faculty in the Department of Medicine.

-Professor Ajay K Kakkar, MBBS (Hons), BSc, PhD, FRCS
+Professor the Lord Ajay K Kakkar, MBBS (Hons), BSc, PhD, FRCS, FRCP

-Ajay Kakkar is a professor of Surgical Sciences at Barts and the London School of Medicine and Dentistry, Queen Mary College, University of London.
-He is also a consultant surgeon at Barts and the Royal London Hospital and Director of the Thrombosis Research Institute, London, UK.
+Ajay Kakkar is a Professor of Surgery at University College London.
+He is also a Consultant Surgeon at University College London Hospital and Director of the Thrombosis Research Institute, London, UK.